probabilistic-numerics/probnum-gsoc2022/README.md

 - [**Contribution Guides**](https://probnum.readthedocs.io/en/latest/development.html)

-# Project 1: Differentiable Solvers for Ordinary Differential Equations
+# Project 1: Differentiable Solvers for Differential Equations

 ## Description

 Ordinary differential equations (ODEs) are an important model in the natural sciences to describe dynamical processes such as Newton's laws of motion.
 In practice, ODEs are solved using numerical methods based on discretization of the problem.
 ProbNum offers [probabilistic solvers](https://probnum.readthedocs.io/en/latest/api/automod/probnum.diffeq.html#probnum.diffeq.probsolve_ivp) for ODEs, which quantify the uncertainty associated with the discretization error.
 See [ProbNum's tutorials](https://probnum.readthedocs.io/en/latest/tutorials.html#ordinary-differential-equation-solvers) on ODE solvers for an example.

 Multiple desirable functionalities, for example, model selection through ODE parameter inference, require derivatives of ODE solutions.
 Automatic differentiation frameworks, such as JAX, enable a user to straightforwardly compute gradients of ODE solutions with respect to ODE parameters.
 The goal of this project is to port the probabilistic ODE solver to ProbNum's automatic differentiation backend.

-### Stretch Goals
+### Stretch Goal(s)
-Implement a boundary value problem solver based on [this paper](https://arxiv.org/abs/2106.07761), in analogy to [`scipy.solve_bvp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_bvp.html), or improve the efficiency of probabilistic ODE solver implementations according to [this paper](https://arxiv.org/abs/2110.11812), based on the participants interest and the time remaining.
+Many physical applications not only involve temporal dynamics but also spatial dynamics, for example heat flow.
+Such phenomena are typically modelled by partial differential equations (PDEs).
+One can solve such problems via discretization, resulting in (typically very large) linear systems.
+Computing solutions to such discretized PDEs with calibrated uncertainty requires differentiable linear solvers.
+The stretch goal of this project is the implementation of an efficient and scalable version of such a solver.

 ### Requirements
 - good Python coding skills